rishabkr/Language-Modelling/README.md

 The results and discussions are present in the Report_nlm.pdf file.

-If there is an error while loading the notebook please use <a href = "https://nbviewer.jupyter.org/"> to view it.
+If there is an error while loading the notebook please use <a href = "https://nbviewer.jupyter.org/"> this link </a>to view it.